misiektoja/instagram_monitor/docs/quick-start.md

 In Windows Command Prompt replace `${PWD}` with `%cd%`.
 If your Docker-compatible runtime rejects the `:z` mount suffix, remove only that suffix.

-Running the tool with no arguments from an interactive terminal offers the wizard when neither saved targets nor a saved Web Dashboard are available.
-If you save targets in `TARGET_USERNAMES`, a later no-argument launch starts those targets.
-If you save the Web Dashboard without targets, it starts as a browser control panel where you can add targets.
+The wizard asks for Instagram targets, recommends Firefox-based import and lets you choose email alerts, webhook alerts or both.
+On macOS and Linux it offers Chrome, Brave and Chromium as a separate cookie import path.
+If the optional `pycookiecheat` package is missing, setup can install it into the active Python environment before continuing.

 The wizard detects PyPI, downloaded-script, Docker and Docker Compose installations then prints matching commands.
 Local commands reuse the active Python executable.
 Config and dotenv paths are quoted for the active operating system.

-Answers stay editable until the final setup summary.
-Existing configuration replacement requires confirmation and creates a timestamped backup.
-Secrets are written separately to the selected dotenv file.
-A failed config write, secrets write or doctor check prevents automatic monitoring startup.
+It writes regular settings to `instagram_monitor.conf` while private values go only to `.env`.

 Firefox import works in every local installation without an extra package.
 Chrome, Brave and Chromium import is available on macOS and Linux with the optional browser dependency.
 Container setup uses Firefox only because Chromium cookie decryption needs the host keyring.
 See [Session Login Using Browser Cookies](configuration.md#option-3-session-login-using-browser-cookies-recommended).

+Running the tool with no arguments from an interactive terminal offers the wizard when neither saved targets nor a saved Web Dashboard are available.
+If you save targets in `TARGET_USERNAMES`, a later no-argument launch starts those targets.
+If you save the Web Dashboard without targets, it starts as a browser control panel where you can add targets.

 <a id="not-sure-which-mode-you-want"></a>
 ## Not sure which command you need?